About our journey towards real and green

 Beginning the work of reconciling my old stuff in an effort not to hand it on to my children took all the breath I had—often more than I had—during most of my early years as a parent.
 I'd never been so vulnerable or so open to change.

-In our first days and years as new parents, we're primed for the possibility of massive transformation.
+As new parents, we're primed for massive transformation.